ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/run-in-the-cloud/function-as-a-service/azure-functions.md

 An Azure Functions package supports the two build options below.

->**Note:** Both build options for the non-native JVM-based approach will behave the same since the JVM is platform-independent.
+>**Info:** Both build options for the non-native JVM-based approach will behave the same since the JVM is platform-independent.

 - `cloud="azure_functions"` - Builds the native executable to be compatible with the Azure Functions cloud.
 - `cloud="azure_functions_local"` - Builds the native executable to be compatible with your machine for development purposes.